lauccode/ASTRO-MULTI-SHOOT/README.md

 #### for BONUS
 - `w`           to select cyclically
 - `x`           to activate/desactivate
+- `c`           to select cyclically in the reverse direction

 1. `Side fire activated FIRST, main fire put back in SECOND`
 2. `Missile size can be increased TWICE`